r-ss/r-ss/README.md

 15+ years experience in banner design and animation, shifting to development

-My stack in addition to graphic skills:
+My stack:
 - Python
+  REST, FastAPI, Pydantic, Flask, Django
 - JavaScript
+  Vue.js, GSAP libs (TweenMax, Timeline)
 - Some Swift and Objective-C experience
 - HTML / CSS / webpack / preprocessors
 - REST API and MongoDB experience
-- Vue.js
-- GSAP libs (TweenMax, Timeline)

 ♿️ Wheelchair User
-📍 Russia, Saint-Petersburg
+📍 Barcelona

 <!--
 **r-ss/r-ss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.